NatanGared/Alx_DjangoLearnLab/django_blog/README.md

 ## Permissions
 - Only authenticated users can post comments.
 - Only the author of a comment can edit or delete it.

+# Tagging and Search Features

+## Adding Tags to Posts
+During post creation or editing, you can add tags in the designated field.
+Tags help categorize your posts and make them easily discoverable.

+## Searching for Posts
+Use the search bar at the top of the page to look for posts by keywords or tags.
+Simply enter your query and press "Search" to view the results.